Skip to content

 1. Verbal opt-in example

-This example is for when your team applies for A2P registration, as the TCR and other third-party entities reviewing your application want to see how part of an example conversation goes when potential customers opt into receiving texts from your company.
+This example is for when your team applies for A2P registration, as the TCR and other third-party entities reviewing your application want to see how part of an example conversation goes when potential customers opt in to receiving texts from your company.

 Sales rep: “Our sales team can put together a proposal and send it back to you ASAP.
 If you’re interested, we can send SMS messages with your quote, proposal, and other collateral.
 Say YES, and I’ll send the confirmation text.”